SagaLGIT/tech-bootcamp-ws/README.md

 Now you can go to the frontend again and try searching for and liking a movie.
 Clicking "Go to my favorites" and you should see the movie you liked in your favorites list.
 Hurray! 🎉

+Now go ahead and search and like your favorite movies!! 🚀

 ## What you have learnt
 In this workshop, you have touched many of the techniques and patterns that backend developers use in modern development today.
 The principles and techniques we have used are: